Mooler0410/LLMsPracticalGuide/README.md

 <!-- The decision flow helps users assess whether their downstream NLP applications at hand meet specific conditions and, based on that evaluation, determine whether LLMs or fine-tuned models are the most suitable choice for their applications. -->

 We build a table summarizing the LLMs usage restrictions (e.g. for commercial and research purposes).
 In particular, we provide the information from the models and their pretraining data's perspective.
-We urge the users in the community to refer to the licensing information for public models and data and use them in a responsible manner.
+We urge the users in the community to refer to the licensing information for public models and data and responsibly use them.
-We urge the developers to pay special attention to licensing, make them transparent and comprehensive, to prevent any unwanted and unforeseen usage.
+We urge the developers to pay special attention to licensing, and make them transparent and comprehensive, to prevent any unwanted and unforeseen usage.

 <table class="table table-bordered table-hover table-condensed">
     <thead><tr><th title="Field #1">LLMs</th>